 Disclosure: Except for the puppet theater, I received free copies of the materials used in this post.
 (This post also contains affiliate links at no cost to you.)

-I would typically introduce Peter and the Wolf before Carnival of the Animals because the intruments are more clearly differentiated, and the story is more realistic.
+I would typically introduce Peter and the Wolf before Carnival of the Animals because the instruments are more clearly differentiated, and the story is more realistic.
 Still, there are ways even children as young as 3 years old could have fun with Carnival of the Animals.
 I love the Maestro Classics version featuring the London Philharmonic Orchestra along with entertaining and informative tracks on the CD.
-You’ll find more about Carnival of the Animals and all the other Maestro Classics CDs in my 10-CD review and giveaway.
-The giveaway is still open until tomorrow (Wednesday) night at 10:01pm MST!

 Activities for Carnival of the Animals